aaiitg-grp/TVDBN2/README.md

-# TVDBN2
+# TVDBN2 (TV-DBN version 2)
-TVDBN version 2
+This is the companion website of the TVDBN2 paper.